 What age do you start breeding the dog?

-- We will usually breed on the first heat following when the dog reaches 12 months of age or when all health testing has been completed.
+- We will usually breed on the second heat as long as all appropriate health testing has been completed and the dog passes the testing.
 If a dog goes into heat at any time beyond 12 months, you must notify us immediately so we can assess whether or not we will breed.
 This will depend on how many other girls are cycling and having litters, as well as the individual dogs age and situation.
 We would also like to be notified when your puppy has its first cycle, somewhere around 9-12 months of age, so we can have a calculated guess on when her next cycle will be.

 How long is she with you when you breed?